zhiming99/rpc-frmwrk/README.md

 ---
 [`Sun May 12 14:03:47 CST 2019`]
 1. The `communication channel setup` (`EnableRemoteEvent`) is almost OK for tcp connection.
-There should still be a lot of bug to fix in the testing.
-However the `helloworld` can now work more stable and faster.
+There should still be a few `hidden` bugs to fix in the future testing.
+Anyway the `helloworld` can now work more stable and faster.
 And both the `bridge` and `forwarder` are more torlerable on the error condtion.
 2. Next I will try to get `File/Big data transfer` work.
 It should be the last big section of un-debugged part so far.
 3. I will also get the other examples to run over TCP connection.